The Van Alen

 If you find a fire

 Verbally raise the alarm by shouting “FIRE” and if safe to do so, press the fire alarm point by the lift to trigger the building alarm.
 Call the Fire Service by dialing 999.
 Warn all persons in your apartment and leave together.
+You do not need to evacuate unless the fire directly affects your apartment or you are instructed to leave by the Fire Service, or you decide to leave.
+In most instances there will be no need for you to leave, but if you do want to leave, use the nearest available escape route or as directed by the Fire Service.
 Where possible turn off your cooker or oven if it is on.
 Ensure you close all doors on the way out, particularly the front door.
 Leave the immediate area and do not attempt to return to your apartment until given permission by the Fire Service

 Tackling a fire